MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

 * `x` is the Player's speed stat.
 * `r` is `1` if the Player is walking and `2` if the Player is running.
-* `w` is a fraction which represents slowdown based on the [[combined weight|Data-Structure:-Player#carry-weight]] of all of the Player's Inventory Items.
+* `w` is a fraction which represents slowdown based on the [combined weight](player.md#Carry-weight) of all of the Player's Inventory Items.
 The formula to calculate this, where `c` is the Player's carry weight, is `w = 15 / c`.
 However, the calculated value is clamped between 1/4 and 1.

 The final rate, in meters per millisecond, is then calculated with the following formula, where `b` is the base rate and